 Joseph Levy CBE BEM 1906 – 1990

-Joe worked all his life for many charitable causes and in particular had a deep concern for the welfare of young people.
+Joe worked all his life for many charitable causes and had a deep concern for the welfare of young people.
 His longstanding interest in youth causes began as a member and manager at Brady Boys’ Club.
 He subsequently became a Vice-President of the London Federation of Boys’ Clubs, now London Youth.

 Lawrence Levy 1947 – 1995